#TeamFiona: How Fiona the baby hippo won over the world

 The first run of their Team Fiona East Coast IPA sold out in minutes when it debuted on June 10, with some people waiting in line for hours in order to be among the first to try it.

-Jason Brewer (yes, that's his real last name), head brewmaster at Listermann's, tells CNN that in addition to producing more of the Fiona beer, there are plans to make additional Fiona-branded brews down the road, including possibly one inspired by a photo of Fiona and her mother Bibi.
+Jason Brewer (yes, that's his real last name), General Manager at Listermann's, tells CNN that in addition to producing more of the Fiona beer, there are plans to make additional Fiona-branded brews down the road, including possibly one inspired by a photo of Fiona and her mother Bibi.
 Together, they're known as #BiFi.

+Beloved ice-cream maker Graeter's, a local institution, recently unveiled a limited-edition Chunky Chunky Hippo flavor made in Fiona's honor.
+The ice cream has a toffee base and contains milk chocolate caramel truffles.
 Meanwhile, Cincy's own Bicycle brand has made a set of Fiona playing cards (each card has a different photo of the hippo) and local clothing company Cincy Shirts made a special Fiona T-shirt, with proceeds going to the zoo.

 As Fiona Fever spreads across the globe, one thing is clear: an American underdog city has an underdog story of their own to celebrate.